Debdeep05/Major-Project/README.md

-This website is made using Reactjs and for backend Spring boot technology is used. for Database MySQL database is being used.
+This is an E-commerce website and it  is made using Reactjs and for backend Spring boot technology is used.
+For Database MySQL database is used.